 Over the 2-year period, the training consists of six months in clinical Maternal Fetal Medicine, six months in Obstetrical Ultrasound, one month in Neonatal Medicine, three months in Reproductive Genetics and six months for an investigative project.
 A two-moonth elective period is available for one of the following: an investigative project, a clinical Perinatal Epidemiology course, Obstetrical Ultrasound, clinical Maternal Fetal Medicine, and Reproductive Genetics.
 Training rotations and elective time available demonstrate the flexibility of the Program and are designed to help the candidate to meet long term academic objectives while meeeting the requirements of the Royal College of Physicians and Surgeons of Canada.

-Salary at the PGY 6-7 levels ($68,675-$71,388 as of July 2006) is provided by the Ministry of Health of Ontario for Canadian Trainees who have completed successfully a Canadian Residency Training Program in General Obstetrics and Gynaecology.
+Salary at the PGY 6-7 levels is provided by the Ministry of Health of Ontario for Canadian Trainees who have completed successfully a Canadian Residency Training Program in General Obstetrics and Gynaecology.
 Candidates must have completed the General Obstetrics and Gynaecology Certification from the Royal College of Physicians and Surgeons of Canada or equivalent prior to starting the subspecialty training program, if they wish their training to be accredited by the Royal College of Physicians and Surgeons of Canada

 Requests for application to the program may be directed prior to June 30th of the year training is to commence to: